-Here are some ideas for fostering different aspects of teenage wellbeing.
+Here are ideas for fostering different aspects of pre-teen and teenage wellbeing.

 When your child takes care of themselves physically, it’s good for their wellbeing.
-For example, being active, having a break from technology, getting outside and getting enough sleep can help your child’s mood and improve their physical fitness.
+For example, being active, having a break from digital technology, getting outside and getting enough sleep can boost your child’s mood and improve their physical fitness.

 Mental and emotional health

-Good mental and emotional health is important for teenage wellbeing.
+Good mental and emotional health is important for pre-teen and teenage wellbeing.
 Your love and support and a strong relationship with you can have a direct and positive influence on your child’s mental health.